plone/plone.api/docs/env.rst

 Plone version
 -------------

-To know what version of Plone you are using, use :meth:`api.env.plone_version`.
+To know which version of Plone you are using, use :meth:`api.env.plone_version`.

 .. code-block:: python